 Information collected for each patient comprises demographic, clinical and surgical information, as well as patient-reported outcome measures, which include the pre- and post-op Oxford, WOMAC, HAAS, Harris, UCLA, and WHOQOL8.

 Patient-reported outcomes are supplemented with x-ray and blood testing data.

 The COBRA database provides opportunities to evaluate research questions about many aspects of patient outcomes after having hip and knee arthroplasty.

 An impressive body of research has been published by our COBRA researchers using data collected from over ten years of surgical practice in Canterbury.
 We aim always to learn more, and through this, offer improved outcomes for consumers of orthopaedic services.

 The COBRA database was started with a large data import from the National Joint Replacement Register.

 The New Zealand Orthopaedic Association (NZOA) agreed in 1997 to establish a national register, recognising a real need to collect data on implants and outcomes.

 - Professor Gary Hooper, Principal Investigating Surgeon and Research Lead

-- Dr Deborah Snell, Director of Clinical Studies
+- Associate Professor Deborah Snell, Director of Clinical Studies

 - Lyn Jefferies, Research Assistant